rtarway/GKE_Istio_Sample_Project/README.md

 # Sample project for secure GKE w/ Istio using Terraform
 Sample project for secure GKE w/ Istio using Terraform

-# Cloud Engineer:Google - Technical Assignment - Solution

 ## Table of Contents
 1. Objective
 2. Specifications
 3. Allowed Materials

 ## Objective
 Create a Google Kubernetes Engine(GKE) cluster + service mesh using allowed materials.
 Develop the code resources in a structured and organized way, ensuring best practice with style and DRY principals.
-The code should be committed to your own private Git repository and then subsequently shared with MonetaGo engineers when requested.

 ## Specifications